 Information Services (Now registering!): This Roadie team is responsible for lost and found items, manages lunch pick-up for sagged cyclists, and is where many Roadie teams go to pick-up their lunches each morning.
 This is a customer service oriented job, and Roadies in this role should enjoy working closely with people.
 Must be able to lift 20 lbs.

-LifeCycle Village (Now registering!): This team works closely with staff to create a visual, welcoming, and interactive experience at the center of camp.
+LifeCycle Village (Closed for 2019): This team works closely with staff to create a visual, welcoming, and interactive experience at the center of camp.
 Tasks will include setting up of banners, mobile lounge, technological equipment and charging station.
 Members of this team should be customer service oriented, able to lift 30 lbs and stand on their feet for extended periods.
 Costumes and a welcoming, enthusiastic attitude encouraged.

 Pack-Up (Now registering!): One of our most crucial teams, Pack-Up is the last team to leave camp each day and ensures we are leaving each location nicer than we found it.
 This includes monitoring garbage during meal times, disposing of the trash and recycling, and loading tables and chairs onto trucks.
 A physical team, Roadies must be able to lift 50 lbs repeatedly for seven days.
 10 drivers needed for pick-ups and large trucks.